GDPR Transition Programme

 6 e-learning modules: approximately 10hrs of learning per module (see diagram below)

-The EU General Data Protection Regulation (GDPR) requires substantial work to assess the risks and implement new controls before it enters into law.
-Through a blend of interactive workshops and e-learning modules, this programme will equip individuals and organisations with a solid knowledge of the practical implications of the GDPR which could ultimately avoid heavy fines and reputational damage.
+This is achieved through a blend of interactive workshops and e-learning modules, equipping individuals with a working knowledge of the practical implications of the GDPR which could ultimately avoid heavy fines and reputational damage.

 Content of online modules